dedenys/startup/notes.md

 # CSS Fonts

--Use the "font-family" property to define what fonts should be used -The four main font families are: Serif, Sans-serif, Fixed, and Symbol -Use the "@font-face" rule to provide the name of a custom font and the source location
+- Use the "font-family" property to define what fonts should be used
+- The four main font families are: Serif, Sans-serif, Fixed, and Symbol
+- Use the "@font-face" rule to provide the name of a custom font and the source location